Truncated Multidimensional Trigonometric Moment Problem: A Choice of Bases and the Unique Solution: A numerical example

-In the previous sections, we have provided detailed treatments to the TMTMP from a system and signal processing perspective, and comprehensively analysed the statistical properties of the proposed multidimensional spectral density estimator.
-In this section, we will propose several numerical examples to validate our proposed spectral estimator.
+In the previous sections, we provided a detailed treatment of the TMTMP from a system and signal processing perspective, comprehensively analyzing the statistical properties of the proposed multidimensional spectral density estimator.
+In this section, we present numerical simulations to empirically validate the efficacy of the proposed approach.